Whitmer kidnap plot: 2 men acquitted, hung jury for 2 more

 Prosecutors said the group was steeped in anti-government extremism and furious over Whitmer’s pandemic restrictions.
 There was evidence of a crudely built “shoot house” to practice going in and out of her vacation home, and a night ride by Croft, Fox and covert operatives to check the property.

-But defense lawyers portrayed the men as credulous weekend warriors prone to big, wild talk and often stoned on marijuana.
-They said agents and informants tricked and cajoled the men into targeting the governor.
+But defense lawyers portrayed the men as credulous weekend warriors, often stoned on marijuana and prone to big, wild talk.
+They said FBI agents and informants tricked and cajoled the men into targeting the governor.

 During closing arguments a week ago, Fox’s attorney, Christopher Gibbons, said the plan was “utter nonsense,” and he pleaded with jurors to be the “firewall” against the government.